jwbonner/mBlockRaspberryPi/README.md

 mBlock extensions are a flexible way to add support for new devices and blocks.
 Each extension is packaged into a `.mext` file and can be installed by dragging the file to the window of the mBlock application.
 Two extensions are attached on the [releases](https://github.com/jwbonner/mBlockRaspberryPi/releases/latest) page of this project:

 - `arduino_uno.mext` is an offline version of the Arduino Uno extension for mBlock.
 This extension was not created by us but we created a `.mext` file so that it can be installed without using the standard extension browser in mBlock (which requires an internet connection).
-- `olenepal_arduino.mext` is a custom extension that includes the blocks required to control the YAK robotics kit.
+- `yak_robot.mext` is a custom extension that includes the blocks required to control the YAK robotics kit.
 This extension can be expanded in the future to support new hardware configurations, as described below.

 **All extensions are edited through the [mBlock Developer Platform](https://ext.mblock.cc/#/exts/device).**